Peanut Butter Coffee is a creamy, dreamy blend of homemade chocolate peanut butter syrup, espresso, and steamed milk.

 - Whisk: To make coffee house lattes, the only tool you need is a hand-held whisk.
 It froths warmed milk perfectly in just 30 seconds.

-How to make Peanut Butter Mocha at Home
+How to Make a Peanut Butter Mocha

 - Start by making homemade chocolate peanut butter syrup.
 Combine cocoa powder, sweetener of choice, and water in a medium saucepan and heat over medium-low.
 Stir until sugar and cocoa powder dissolve, about 2-3 minutes.
 Add peanut butter and stir while the syrup heats, for approximately 5 minutes.
 Remove syrup for heat and add in vanilla and dash of salt.